jiyamahalavat/WEB-115_FinalProject_Mahalavat/README.md

 - Mark tasks as complete
 - Delete tasks
 - View tasks in an organized list
-- Visual progress indicator (e.g., completion percentage)
+- *Visual progress indicator (completion percentage)
 - Tasks can be sorted or prioritized
 ---